HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

 As a PR author

 1)  Announce the PR on the ``#dcp2`` channel on Slack, @-mentioning all `Designated reviewers`_.
+If the changes in the PR match the criteria for `expedited review`_, label the PR as ``expedited`` in GitHub and note that fact in the Slack announcement thread.

-2)  Request a review from all `Designated reviewers`_.
+2)  In GitHub, request a review from all `Designated reviewers`_.

 3)  Wait one week.
+For `expedited review`_, wait two business days.
+A business day is a weekday that is not a holiday for any of the participating institutions.

-4)  If this is the first review cycle, remind about the PR on the ``#dcp2`` channel on Slack, @-mentioning requested reviewers that haven't yet reviewed the PR.
+4)  If this is the first cycle of a normal, non-expedited review, remind about the PR on the ``#dcp2`` channel on Slack, @-mentioning requested reviewers that haven't yet reviewed the PR.

 5)  If either

     a)  all reviewers approve of the PR without conditions or

-    b)  two weeks have passed since step 1 and there are no binding reviews requesting changes,
+    b)  two weeks (or two business days, for `expedited review`_) have passed since step 1 and there are no binding reviews requesting changes,

     merge the PR.
 You are done unless any of the approvals are conditional.
 A conditional approval is one that's dependent on successful testing using